001-The First 5 questions to ask whenever you start a new project (part 1/5)

 Digging Deeper on Success [9:07]

-If the goals are clear and the stakeholders are well aligned, it should take them 5 minutes to agree on the answer, then you move on.
+If the goals are clear and the stakeholders are well aligned, it should take them 5 minutes to agree on the answer.
+You can then you move on.
 More often than not, though, it’s not so clear.
-In very contentious projects or in situations where the project is poorly defined, this conversation can take the rest of the meeting – which is not a bad thing.
+In very contentious projects or in situations where the project is poorly defined, this conversation can take the rest of the meeting.
+This is not necessarily a bad thing.

 You and your stakeholders need to sort out what success looks like for you to get there.
 As you work to define this parameter, be sure that everyone is aligned.
-The conversation can easily slip into a laundry list of success criteria and you need to keep the focus on what is the most important.
+The conversation can easily slip into a laundry list of success criteria.
+You need to keep the focus on what is the most important.

 Here’s a sample statement that Kim use: